duartemjoseph-spec/GroupRedesign/README.md

  // You can add multiple dates with description.

-// Person who Peer Reviewed your assignment: [NAME HERE] "COMMENTS HERE"
+// Person who Peer Reviewed your assignment: [Gavin] "Looks great I like how all of the information is done in neat little sections and all in one page instead of it being multiple pages and i also like how the nav bar takes you to each section the code is neat and i think they did a great job. "